fe-data/fe-docs/docs/usage/events.rst

 Scanning tickets can be easily defined in this screen.
 Varying from a single scan for all types (level 0) of tickets to a stepped scan (level 1) for selected ticket types.
 For example, visitors must first be scanned at the main entrance before they can be scanned at the backstage entrance and only if they have a ``Gold (Backstage)`` ticket.
+You can temporarily leave the event (e.g. to smoke) and return a little later using levels 7 (Temporarily leave) and 8 (Re-enter).

 You can also include an exit scan (level 9).
 Once a user passes this scan, no other scans are possible anymore.